 The uprise in chronic disease and nutritional deficiencies demand a solution.
 Health coaches have quickly gained favor in the health and wellness industry by way of their clients results.
 According to BusinessWire.com, the U.S. Health Coaching market emerged as a six billion dollar service market in 2018.
 Because of this, more and more health insurance companies are seeing the value and efficacy and have begun to provide coverage to receive health coaching.
 There is no better time to start your career in holistic nutrition and become a part of the solution!

-Many educational institutions tout their health coaching certification and nutrition training programs.
+Many educational institutions tout their health coaching certificate and nutrition training programs.
 With an overabundance of options, it leaves one wondering: What is the difference between nutritional therapy and health coaching?
 Which program is best?
-What does the certification entail?
-Are there requirements to obtain a certification?
+What does the certificate entail?
+Are there requirements to obtain a certificate?
 What sort of health and wellness jobs are available?
 And, how much can you make?

 There are many routes one can take to become a health coach or nutrition coach.
 In this post, we will break down the complexities so that you can:

 - + Understand the important role of nutritional therapy and health coaches in today’s health environment